Early indications suggest we're in the middle of the biggest gap year ever.

 "I was just wanting to dive into my passions, have a structure of school, and also have the community that I would have had at school.
 I'm really a people person.
 The idea of just being alone in my house for months was not appealing, so I wanted to have at least some kind of virtual community."

 With the help of gap year counselors, a new destination emerged: a backpacking trek through Arizona with Carpe Diem's borderlands program.
-Her trip included hiking in the Saguaro National Park, climate resilience, and a visit to the border wall in Nogales, Arizona.
+Her trip would include backpacking in the Saguaro National Park, environmental conservation, and a visit to the border wall in Nogales, Arizona.

 Taking a Gap Year